yojenkins/vpn-at-home/README.rst

 **Why not language X**?

-I believe Python is optimal solution considering platform maturity, libraries quality and skills proliferation.
+I believe Python is the optimal solution considering platform maturity, libraries quality and skills proliferation.
 There is not much choice for the frontend.

 Project structure